4/23/21 All information on this page is based on current conditions and subject to change.

 Yes!
 Being at Snow Farm for four weeks instead of two means you can take four different studios or double up on a favorite and really dive deep into building your skills.
-In previous years, we offered students the opportunity to stay at Snow Farm between sessions.
-However, in 2021, because of the need for extra cleaning between sessions, we are unable to allow anyone to stay on campus.
+To limit exposure to COVID-19, we suggest that students who attend both sessions stay at Snow Farm for Intersession which includes meals and supervised activities.

 Why is there no glassblowing this year?

 Glassblowing, with shared blow pipes and necessary teamwork, was not adaptable to COVID-19 prevention.
 We expect that glassblowing will return when we get past the pandemic.
 If glass is your passion, check out flameworking and flat glass.